Terry and Michelle Bone: Royal Tin Can Openers

 Email: denblaq@gmail.com

-Hello, we are Kirk and Beth Olmsted, and we are very excited and extremely honored to serve as Michigan Representatives for the Tin Can Tourists.
+Hello, we are Kirk and Beth Olmsted, and we are very excited and extremely honored to serve as Ambassadors for the Tin Can Tourists.

 Since then, we discovered and shared the joys of rescuing vintage RVs.
 We have renovated a 1967 20’Airsteam Globetrotter, 1976 26’ Revcon motor home, 1964 24’ Avion Holiday and currently travel with our recently restored 1989 Avion 30P.
 We have attended many TCT and Silver Avion Fellowship (SAF) rallies, traveled on four TCT Caravans: Route 6 (2010), Route 40 (2012), The Super Dooper Yooper Looper (2015), and the Centennial Celebration (2019), and have been blessed with many years of camping in our vintage rigs with our TCT family.